Australia’s Veteran Support System at a Glance

 Mental Wellbeing

 Any ADF member who has served a single day of continuous full-time service is eligible for free mental health support.
-Reservists who have rendered border protection or disaster relief service, or been involved in or witnessed a serious training accident, and their immediate families, are also eligible.
+Part-time Reservists who have rendered border protection or disaster relief service, or been involved in or witnessed a serious training accident, and their immediate families, are also eligible.
 Services available include treatment from general practitioners, psychiatrist, psychologist or clinical psychologists, amongst a range of other mental health services.

 Partners and children of veterans with Gold Cards are also able to access a range of treatments under DVA arrangements, including mental health support.